ekson73/kosmologogenesis/.roo/rules/task-master_rules.md

     where: { status: 'ACTIVE' }
   });

-  // Consider adding a PRISMA section in the .windsurfrules:
+  // Consider adding a PRISMA section in this document:
   // - Standard select fields
   // - Common where conditions
   // - Performance optimization patterns